NVIDIA/aistore/docs/python_sdk.md

 **Arguments**:

 - `to_bck_name` _str_ - Name of the destination bucket
-- `prefix` _str, optional_ - If set, only the objects starting with
+- `prefix_filter` _str, optional_ - Only copy objects that share this prefix
-  provider prefix will be copied
+- `prepend` _str, optional_ - Value to prepend to the name of copied objects
 - `dry_run` _bool, optional_ - Determines if the copy should actually
   happen or not
 - `force` _bool, optional_ - Override existing destination bucket